davidgasquez/handbook/content/random.md

 - [Egoistic Altruism](https://youtu.be/rvskMHn0sqQ): A Selfish Argument for Making the World a Better Place.
 - [Optimistic Nihilism](https://youtu.be/MBRqu0YOH14): A great philosophy.
 - [The Tail End](https://waitbutwhy.com/2015/12/the-tail-end.html): You have limited time, and you should spend it wisely in things and with people you care about.
-- [The Sagan Series](http://www.saganseries.com/): Breath-taking cinematography and a mesmerising soundtrack lend a powerful scenery to Sagan's narration from his hit TV series, Cosmos.
+- [The Sagan Series](http://www.saganseries.com/): Breath-taking cinematography and a mesmerizing soundtrack lend a powerful scenery to Sagan's narration from his hit TV series, Cosmos.

 ## DNA Genetic Testing and Analysis